aheald-quadball/us-quadball-rulebook/rulebook.md

 9.5.1.
 Calling advantage

-If the head referee determines that stopping play due to a foul would provide an advantage in the quadball game to the fouling team, the referee may delay stopping play by calling advantage.
+If the head referee determines that stopping play due to a foul would provide an advantage in the Quadball game to the fouling team, the referee may delay stopping play by calling advantage.

 A. If advantage is called the following procedure applies:

 i.
-The referee throws a marker indicating the location of the quadball at the time of the foul and raises one hand straight into the air.
+The referee throws a marker indicating the location of the Quadball at the time of the foul and raises one hand straight into the air.

 ii.
 The referee may send the fouling player back to hoops at the start of the advantage if the situation warrants.

 iii.Play continues until the fouling team would no longer benefit from play being stopped including but not limited to the following situations:

 a.
-The fouling team gains possession of the quadball.
+The fouling team gains possession of the Quadball.

 b.
 A goal is scored for the fouled team.